ReddIT-SA/PATExample/README.md

 ![Screenshot](Capture2.PNG)

-* Note this exe only contains the source code.
-You must have the **data** and **icons** folders in the same folder as the .exe for your program to work.
+* Note this exe only contains the source code and the images.
+You must have the **data** folders in the same folder as the .exe for your program to work.

 ![Screenshot](Capture3.PNG)